AI-4-SE/Exploring-Hyperparameter-Usage-And-Tuning-In-Machine-Learning-Research/README.md

 - [src/cross_validation](src/cross-validation/): contains the script to calculate the inter-annotator agreement
 - [src/dblp_results](src/dblp_results/): contains the script the calculate the number of papers dealing with hyperparameter importance and tuning
-- [src/](src): contains the script to process the data extracted from the code repostories and respective research paper
+- [src/](src): contains the script to process the data extracted from the code repostories and respective research papers